LONDON EAR festival of contemporary music

 * * * *

 There is much debate about the ethical acceptability of charging submission fees for composers’ competitions.
 London Ear would very much like to be in a position to offer competitors free submission (and hopes to be able to do so in the future), but in the present economic circumstances it would be impossible to hold the competition without asking a fee.
 It must be stressed that all the income from fees is consumed by matters directly related to the competition: players’ fees, venue hire, publicity, administration, and of course the prize money.
 Additional funds will also need to be injected into the competition from other sources to cover all these costs.
-All members of the jury participate without a fee and at their own expense.
+All members of the jury participate without a fee.